tjtate/sparkpost-api-documentation/services/sending_domains_api.md

 A sending domain is a domain that is used to indicate who an email is from via the "From:" header.
 Using a custom sending domain enables you to control what recipients see as the From value in their email clients.
 DNS records can be configured for a sending domain, which allows recipient mail servers to authenticate your messages.
 The Sending Domains API provides the means to create, list, retrieve, update, and verify a custom sending domain.

+## Sending Domains in SparkPost Elite

-In SparkPost Elite, the Sending Domains API can be used to associate a tracking domain with a sending domain.
+In SparkPost Elite, the Sending Domains API can only be used to associate a tracking domain with a sending domain.
 None of the other attributes are currently used in SparkPost Elite.

 It is currently optional to register a sending domain with the Sending Domains API in SparkPost Elite.
-Sending domains are not currently verified in SparkPost Elite.
+Sending domains are not currently verified in SparkPost Elite, and it is currently possible to send from an unverified sending domain.

 ## Sending Domain Attributes

-**Note:** "dkim" and "status" are currently ignored in SparkPost Elite.
+**Note:** "dkim" is currently ignored in SparkPost Elite. "status" will not currently affect whether messages can be sent from a sending domain in SparkPost Elite.

 | Field         | Type     | Description                           | Required   | Notes   |
 |------------------------|:-:       |---------------------------------------|-------------|--------|